Prince Andrew & the Epstein Scandal: Aftermath

-Maitlis and Newsnight believed the interview was approved by the Queen, although "palace insiders" speaking to The Sunday Telegraph disputed this.
-One of Prince Andrew's official advisors resigned just before the interview was aired.
-Although the Duke himself was pleased with the outcome of the interview – reportedly giving Maitlis and the Newsnight team a tour of Buckingham Palace – it received negative reactions from both the media and the public, both in and outside the UK.
-The interview was described as a "car crash", "nuclear explosion level bad" and the worst public relations crisis for the royal family since the death of Diana, Princess of Wales.
+Maitlis and Newsnight believed the interview was approved by Queen Elizabeth II, although "palace insiders" speaking to The Sunday Telegraph disputed this.
+One of Andrew's official advisors, who opposed the interview, resigned just before it took place.

+Although Andrew was pleased with the interview – reportedly giving Maitlis and the Newsnight team a tour of Buckingham Palace – it received negative reactions from both the media and the public, both in and outside the UK.
+The interview was described as a "car crash", "nuclear explosion level bad", and the worst public relations crisis for the royal family since the death of Diana, Princess of Wales.